FarzeenZainab/react-mosh-hamedani-part-1/EffectHook/notes.md

 A promise is an object that holds the eventual result or failure of an asynchronous operation

 All promises have a method called .then().
 This method takes a callback that will be executed when the request is resolved an the data is ready.

+### Error handling

+When calling a server many things can go wrong.
+As a good developer we should anticipate errors/problem that may happen when connecting to a server

+In JS, all promises has a method called catch that handles errors.
+We can utilize this to handle errors.

+### Cancelling a fetch request

+Sometimes we have to cleanup our useEffect to stop/terminate task that it has started.

+For example, a user lands on a page and that page sends request to the server but before the server returns the result the user navigated away to another page.
+Now, we donot want our server to process the request.
+So, as a best practice when we fetch data in our effect we should also provide a cleanup function to cancel our fetch request incase the data is no longer needed.

+`const controller = new AbortController();`

+AbortController is a built-in class in modern browsers that allows us to cancel or abort async operations like fetch request, or any operation that may take a long time to complete

+## Optimistic vs Pessimistic UI Update

+Optimistic: Update the UI first and call the server later.
+In this aproach we are optimistic that the call to the server will succeed most of the time resulting in blazing fast UI response.

+Pessimistic: Call the server, get the response, update the UI.
+In this aproch we assume that the call to the server will fail so, we call ther server first and wait for the result.
+If the call is successful then we will update the server.